 FITA’s Chairperson is appointed by the Malta Information Technology Agency (MITA).
 The Commission for the Rights of Persons with Disability (CRPD) has two member on the board.
 All other board memebrs are selected from among key partner organisations, through co-option by the Board.
 The membership of FITA’s Board reflects the client-centred ethos of the organisation, comprising service users, Disability NGOs, public entities and business representatives.

-The Board of Administrators are all volunteers and present a balanced combination of stakeholders, volunteers and non-executive, business and professional individuals.
+The Board of Administrators present a balanced combination of stakeholders, volunteers and non-executive, business and professional individuals.
 Together they ensure FITA continues to fulfill the ICT and Disability related goals it was set up to address.

 - To promote equal opportunities for all through ICT